fabverto/FileEncryptionProgram/README.md

-Simple Encryption/Decryption Python Program that lets the user encrypt and decrypt a file using SHA-256 The encrypted file is rename to: filename + "_encrypted" in the same location it was selected from.
+Simple Encryption/Decryption Python Program that lets the user encrypt and decrypt a file using SHA-256 <br />
+The encrypted file is rename to: filename + "_encrypted" in the same location it was selected from.

-a salt needs to be added as a byte object, in the code this must be inserted in the "mysalt" variable, you can create one with "os.urandom(16)" in your python shell
+a salt needs to be added as a byte object, in the code this must be inserted in the "mysalt" variable, you can create one with <br /> "os.urandom(16)" in your python shell

-log window gives notice to the user of any errors:
+log window gives notice to the user of any errors:<br />
--wrong password
+-wrong password<br />
--blank password
+-blank password<br />
--mismatching passwords
+-mismatching passwords<br />
--no file selected
+-no file selected<br />

 ![](img/e1.PNG)<br />
 Main menu at program start, can click on either encrypt or decrypt button